adhese/avi/README.md

 ## Introduction
 This is the Adhese SDK for native iOS.
 The SDK enables you to load ad data from the Adhese API and to display them with a native view.

+## Adding the SDK

+The SDK is available via Cocopods.
+Add the following to your `Podfile` and run `pod install`

+    pod 'Adhese', '~> 1.0.1'

 ## Code example
 Initialise the SDK once for the application.
 This should be called in your AppDelegate class.
 Preferably in the `willFinishLaunchingWithOptions` method, otherwise errors might occur because the SDK could be called before it was properly initialised.